 Since 2016, the group has also established a new research activity on the phenomenological interpretation and modelling of the new unexpected phenomena observed by AMS.

-Currently the AMS-02 group in Perugia consists of nine staff members – Perugia University and INFN - two post-doc fellows, and two PhD students.
+Currently the AMS-02 group in Perugia consists of eight staff members – Perugia University and INFN - one post-doc fellow, and two PhD students.

 The contribution of Perugia to the construction and testing of AMS has been possible thanks to the dedicated work and efforts of the technical and engineering team: L. Accardo, A. Alvino, D. Aisa, E. Babucci, S. Bizzaglia, M. Bizzarri, S. Borsini, V. Cascioli, G. Chiocci, L. Di Masso, L. Farnesini, E. Laudi, S. Lucidi, R. Ionica, F. Manolescu, A. Papi, A. Piluso, V. Postolache, M. Saveri, G. Scolieri, F. Velcea.